iter8-tools/iter8/mkdocs/docs/tutorials/knative/canary-fixedsplit.md

     - eventually replaces `baseline` with `candidate` using Kustomize

 ???+ warning "Before you begin, you will need... "
-    **Kubernetes cluster:** Ensure that you have a Kubernetes cluster with Iter8, Knative, Iter8 sample metrics for Knative, and Prometheus installed.
-You can do this by following Steps 1, 2, and 3 of the [quick start tutorial for Knative](../../../getting-started/quick-start/with-knative/).
+    **Kubernetes cluster:** Ensure that you have a Kubernetes cluster with Iter8, Knative, Prometheus add-on, and Iter8's sample metrics for Knative installed.
+You can do this by following Steps 1, 2, 3 and 6 of the [quick start tutorial for Knative](../../../getting-started/quick-start/with-knative/).

     **Cleanup:** If you ran an Iter8 tutorial earlier, run the associated cleanup step.

-    **ITER8:** Ensure that `ITER8` environment variable is set to the root directory of your cloned Iter8 repo.
+    **ITER8 environment variable:** Ensure that `ITER8` environment variable is set to the root directory of your cloned Iter8 repo.
 See [Step 2 of the quick start tutorial for Knative](../../../getting-started/quick-start/with-knative/#2-clone-iter8-repo) for example.

-    **[Kustomize v3+](https://kustomize.io/) and [`iter8ctl`](../../../getting-started/install/#optional-step-3-iter8ctl):** This tutorial uses Kustomize v3+ and `iter8ctl`.
+    **[Kustomize v3+](https://kustomize.io/) and [`iter8ctl`](../../../getting-started/quick-start/with-knative/#8-observe-experiment):** This tutorial uses Kustomize v3+ and `iter8ctl`.

 ## 1. Create app versions